We are currently recruiting

 Can I re-apply?

-Applications will not be accepted from people who have been unsuccessful at the application stage of police officer recruitment within the past 3 months (at the point of submitting an application) or from people who have been unsuccessful at a SEARCH assessment centre within the past 6 months (at the point of submitting an application).
+Applications will not be accepted from people who have been unsuccessful at the application stage of police officer recruitment within the past 3 months (at the point of submitting an application) or from people who have been unsuccessful at a SEARCH assessment centre within the past 6 months (at the point of being unsuccessful).

 If you would like further information, please telephone the recruitment team on 01953 425699 and dial extension 2312 or 2334.
 Alternatively, email: [email protected] or [email protected] or visit the College of Policing website.